maria-hampel/hpc-workspace-v2/README.md

-This version now has reached a usable state, it offers some tools and features not present in v1. please not that some tools are still missing, and that documentation is not yet up-to-date or complete.
+This version now has reached a usable state, it offers some tools and features not present in v1. please note that some tools are still missing, and that documentation is not yet up-to-date or complete.

 Please use the discussion tab if you would like to share input.

 ## Motivation/Goals

-The codebase got harder and scarier to maintain and needed a major cleanup and modernization.
+The old v1 codebase got harder and scarier to maintain and needed a major cleanup and modernization.

 - Separation of configuration and database implementation from the client tools is the first goal.